ndenev/blog.ndenev.com/posts/using-the-system-malloc-with-rust-stable.md

 A-ha, so jemalloc can cause higher memory utilization depending on the cores.
 That's the price for the higher performance and scalability, but I felt that's too much for my simple case.
-So, let's try to set the number of allocation arenas.
+So, lets try to set the number of allocation arenas.
 This is easy, I just need to set an environment variable in the `DaemonSet` `spec.template.spec.containers`'s `env` list:

 ```json